RAKWireless/basicstation/README.md

 ## Introduction

-Deploy a LoRaWAN gateway running the Basics™ Station Semtech Packet Forward protocol in a docker container or as a balena.io application.
+Deploy a LoRaWAN gateway running the Basics™ Station Semtech Packet Forward protocol in a docker container.
 The Basics™ Station protocol enables the LoRa gateways with a reliable and secure communication between the gateways and the cloud and it is becoming the standard Packet Forward protocol used by most of the LoRaWAN operators.

 Main features: